 Review and critical analysis of components of research design, including collection of data.
 Both quantitative and qualitative methodologies will be taught.
 Emphasis is on the health education professional as producer and consumer of research.
-Prerequisite: Admission to the MPH program or Permission by the Program Director.
+Offered As Needed.
 (GR)

 PH 530: Environmental Health